Umjetnički paviljon u Zagrebu

 The builiding has been restaurated in 2013.

-The Art Pavilion in Zagreb can be reached by trams nos 2, 4, 6, 9 and 13 or by walking from Ban Jelacic Square 5 minutes to the south.
+The Art Pavilion in Zagreb can be reached by trams nos 2, 4, 6, 9 and 13 or by foot from Ban Jelacic Square 5 minutes towards the south.

 We don't have anything to show you here.